ros-drivers/video_stream_opencv/README.md

 If you want to publish all images (don't drop any and you don't mind some possible delay from real time), set `buffer_queue_size` big enough for your case (1000?), `set_camera_fps` and `fps` to whatever FPS it has.

- The rest of the parameters explained:
+ The rest of the parameters explained, even though they are pretty self explanatory:

  * `camera_name`: node name and ros graph name.
 All topics will hang from this e.g.: /camera_name/<TOPICS>.
  * `video_stream_provider`: A number for the /dev/videoX device, e.g.: 0 for /dev/video0.
 A string for a path for a video file, e.g.: /home/user/Videos/myvideo.avi